HL7/CDA-ccda/input/pagecontent/generalguidance.md

 ### Unknown and No Known Information
 Information technology solutions store and manage data, but sometimes data are not available.
 An item may be unknown, not relevant, or not computable or measurable, such as where a patient arrives at an emergency department unconscious and with no identification.

-In many cases, the C-CDA standard will stipulate that a piece of information is required (e.g., via a SHALL conformance verb).
-However, in most of these cases, the standard provides an “out”, allowing the sender to indicate that the information isn’t known.
+Many C-CDA templates will stipulate that a piece of information is required (e.g., via a SHALL conformance verb).
+However, in most of these cases, the CDA standard provides an “out”, allowing the sender to indicate that the information isn’t known.

 Here, we provide guidance on representing unknown information.
 Further details can be found in the HL7 V3 Data Types Release 1 specification that accompanies the CDA R2 normative standard.
 However, it should be noted that the focus of Consolidated CDA is on the unambiguous representation of known data, and that in general, the often subtle nuances of unknown information representation are less relevant to the recipient.